iCliniq Logo

 • Corrective Glasses: Glasses or contact lenses are prescribed to correct nearsightedness, farsightedness, and astigmatism.

-• Eye Patches: Eye patch is prescribed for the child to be worn on the eyes that have good vision in order to stimulate the vision in the other eye.
+• Eye Patches: An eye patch is prescribed for the child to be worn on the eyes that have good vision to stimulate the vision in the other eye.
 Long-term usage of the eye patch might cause amblyopia in that eye; however, it is always reversible.

 • Bangerter Filter: This filter is fitted to the back of the eyewear lens corresponding to the average eye to stimulate the amblyopia eye.
 This method is the same as an eye patch.

 • Eye Drops: Atropine eye drops are given to blur the vision of healthy eyes and make the amblyopia eye work properly.
 It works as an alternative to eye patches and Bangerter filters.
-In a few cases, light sensitivity and irritation of the eye are experienced.
+In a few cases, light sensitivity and eye irritation are experienced.

 • Surgery: In children with cataracts and droopy eyelids, surgical intervention is necessary.
 Surgery is considered only after the eyeglasses do not work.